If you are looking for Comcast Interview Questions, you have come to the right place.

 11. Where do you see yourself in 5 years?

-• If your career goals are related to telecommunications, or mass media you will sound like a good fit for comcast.
+- If your career goals are related to telecommunications or mass media, you would be a good fit for Comcast.

-• If you are unsure of what to say have a look at other jobs at Comcast and find a position you can see yourself doing in five years.
+- If you are unsure of what to say, look at other jobs at Comcast and find a position you can see yourself doing in five years.

 Previous Work Experience Interview Questions